 Billions of people consume palm oil every day, with the largest markets being India, China, Indonesia and the European Union.
 For these consumers, it’s imperative to raise awareness of sustainable palm oil, and for them to realise that they have a role to play in breaking the link between “good” and “bad” palm oil.
 As a consumer, buying products that only use sustainable palm oil is the best choice you can make, in contributing to a more sustainable palm oil industry.

 This interview is part of our ongoing series on palm oil.
-Explore the series to date here.
+Explore the series here.